 The ability to manage and improve each effectively while empowering them with the best technology plays a key role both in day to day performance, KPIs and of course costs.Agent scheduling, workload forecasting, and real time optimization are crucial to both reducing costs and getting the biggest ROI out of your contact center.
 Make no mistake, poor organization or lack of optimization can and should lead to the "cost center" label.

 Every customer inquiry is like a 911 call.
-Sure, some are more serious than others, but a customer is calling in a moment of need and that translates into an opportunity to deliver real value and cement the company-customer relationship.
-Dollars may not be directly involved but service is just an extension of the value added to your customers’ lives by your product.
+Sure, some are more serious than others, but a customer is calling in a moment of need.
+That means an opportunity to deliver real value and cement the company-customer relationship.
+Dollars may not be directly involved but service is an extension of the value added by your product.

 That means customer experience has the ability to instantly impact both your reputation and ultimately business results nearly in real time.
 The happier customers are, the more they'll share their experiences with others and the more marketing dollars you’ll save.